Tilbeş Höyük: Archaeology

 figurines.
 Though the structure was out of use the area was occupied to an extent in the Early Bronze IV period, with suggestions of building walls, burials and finds of figurines.
 The excavators interpreted this as the site of a fertility cult.
 On the Early Bronze III level two radiocarbon dates (method and calibration unknown) using samples from that were determined 2890-2584 ± 45 BC and 2830-2461 ± 45 BC.
 On the Early Bronze I level three radiocarbon dates (method and calibration unknown) were determined from building and tomb contexts yielding dates of 3491-3039 ± 50 BC, 3351-2920 ± 50 BC, and 3082-2876 ± 50 BC.

 Finds at Tilbeş Höyük included remains of a bulla, numerical token, flint, obsidian, and basalt artifacts as well as sherds with traces of cuneiform characters referring to volume capacities and a sherd of a Coba bowl.
 Metal grave goods in the form of 6 pins were also found.

 Iron Age

 In the Iron Age occupation level an Egyptian scarab was found, dated approximately to the 26th dynasty (664–525 BC).
-An out of context cylinder seal was found with dating to the early 2nd millennium BC.
+An out of context cylinder seal was found with dating to the early 2nd millennium BC (proposed reading 1, ^{d}Nergal (Ne₃‑iri₁₁‑g[al]) 2. u₃ ^{d}Ma‑mi‑tum).
 The cuneiform inscription had been recut to interpret the figures on the seal as being "Nergal and his consort Mammitum".